 Paying for law school

 Dealing with law school debt can be overwhelming and frustrating.
 With student loans that can easily reach into the six-figures, your payments can outpace your rent.
-While cutting your monthly payment down or lowering your interest rate may be tempting, it is essential you consider your long-term goals and career interests.
-If you can find an alternative to extended repayment options, you can save yourself a lot of money over the course of your loans.
+While cutting your monthly payment down or lowering your interest rate may be tempting, it’s essential to consider your long-term goals and career interests.